nxtlo/aiobungie/CONTRIBUTING.md

     * This should be for any type of PR thats not mentioned under.

 * `meta/small-branch-info`
-    * This should be for typos, documentation, markdowns, typing issues, etc.
+    * This should be for typos, documentation, markdowns, minor issues.

 * `feature/a-small-feature-info`
     * This should be for feature implementation and requires more tasks and reviews only.